An application programming interface (API) is a way for one piece of software to use the functions of another piece of software.

 Now suppose that Jennifer's website sends an API request for "Highway ASDFGHJ."
 This is not a valid request because it does not conform to the API's schema, which only allows for actual names of highways.
 The server will not be able to provide a usable response to such a request.

 An endpoint is the end of a communications channel.
-Every communications channel has at least two endpoints, just as a conversation in real life includes at least two people.
-An API endpoint is the place where an API call or response originates from.
+An API endpoint is the place where an API response originates from.

-In the example, one endpoint of the API connection is Jennifer's website, and the other is the server that hosts the API.
+In the example, the client of the API connection is Jennifer's website, and the endpoint is the server that hosts the API.
 Jennifer's API calls have to go to a certain URL (a URL is a web address, like www.cloudflare.com/learning) that the API server is responsible for in order to get a response.

 API integration is the combination of two or more applications using APIs.
 API integration is what enables one application to benefit from the capabilities of another application, just as combining a sales team and a marketing team in one office enables those two teams to work together and benefit from each other's efforts.
 API integrations are also commonly used to synchronize data between two applications or databases.